- American Physical Society Sites

 To start a new or update a continuing nomination, please see the Prize & Award Nomination Guidelines.

-2020 Selection Committee Members: Alexander Blais, Ken Brown, David DiVincenzo, Steve Girvin, Lorenza Viola
+2020 Selection Committee Members: Ken Brown (Chair) Alexander Blais, David DiVincenzo, Steve Girvin, Lorenza Viola

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.